MOLO17/couchbase-lite-kotlin/README.md

 select("name", "type")
   .from(database)
   .where {
-    ("type" equalTo "user" and "name" equalTo "Damian") or ("type" equalTo "pet" and "name" like "Kitt")
+    ("type" equalTo "user" and "name" equalTo "Frederic") or ("type" equalTo "pet" and "name" like "Kitt")
   }
   .orderBy { "name".ascending() }